anitaposch/anita-grav/user/pages/04.blog/articles-missing/f0018-what-bitcoin-did-2022.md

 template: article
 ---

-# Bitcoin for Fairness on What Bitcoin Did
+# Bitcoin Stories from Zimbabwe and Zambia - Anita Posch on What Bitcoin Did

 > “In Zimbabwe with that high inflation: if you tell them you can’t inflate bitcoin, you can’t make more out of it, you can’t censor it, your government can’t take it away from you, everybody understands immediately.”